Citizens UK: People's Olympic Legacy

-Citizens UK General Election Assembly

-In May 2010 Citizens UK held a General Election Assembly at the Methodist Central Hall Westminster with 2,500 people from member institutions and the world media present.
-This event was three days before the election and was considered to be the most dynamic and electric event of the election campaign.
-Citizens UK had negotiated to have David Cameron, Nick Clegg and Gordon Brown as the leaders of the three main political parties attend.
-Each candidate for Prime Minister was questioned on stage concerning their willingness to work with Citizens UK if elected.
-Each undertook to work with Citizens UK and come to future assemblies to give account of work achieved.
-In particular they agreed to work to introduce the Living Wage and to end the practice of holding children of refugee families in detention.
+In 2023, the demands have yet to be met.

 Independent Asylum Commission

 Citizens UK set up the Independent Asylum Commission to investigate widespread concern about the way refugees and asylum seekers were being treated by the UK Borders Agency.
 The report made a series of over 200 recommendations for change which are still being negotiated.
 In the lead up to the 2010 General Election a major campaign was mounted over the number of children being held in detention with their families seeking refugee status.
 Over 1,000 children were being detained annually.
 Promises to end this practice were made by all three political leaders at the General Election Accountability Assembly held by Citizens UK in May 2010 at Westminster Central Hall.
 This resulted in the ending of the practice of holding children of refugee families in detention by the Coalition government and a law was passed in 2014 to prohibit this.